web-native/docs/chtml/v1/html-partials/README.md

 </html>
 ```

-\* The trailing semi-colon (;) in the CHTML META tag is optional.

 ## Partials API

 HTML Partials introduces a few new DOM properties for working with composition.

 **For the document object:**

-+ `.templatesReadyState` - This property reflects the document's loading status of remote templates:
++ `document.templatesReadyState` - (Much like the [`document.readyState`](https://developer.mozilla.org/en-US/docs/Web/API/Document/readyState) property.)
+This property reflects the document's loading status of remote templates:
     + `loading` - This is the initial value of this property.
     + `complete` - This is the value of this property when templates are done loading, or when there are no remote templates at all.

-For this state, the `templatesreadystatechange` event is fired on the document object.
+    When the state of this property changes, the `templatesreadystatechange` event is fired on the document object.
-+ `.templates` - This property represents the list of templates in the document.
-Templates are exposed here by name.
-So `document.templates.template1` should return the template element used in the examples above.
++ `document.templates` - This property represents the list of `<template>`s in the document.
+References to templates are maintained here by name.
+So `document.templates.template1` should return the `<template>` element used in the examples above.

 **For the `<template>` element:**

-+ `.partials` - This property represents the list of partials defined by the template.
-It is an object holding a reference to partials by name.
-Unnamed partials are treated as having the name *default*.
-So, for the template below,
++ `<template>.partials` - This property represents the list of *partials* defined by the `<template>`.
+References to *partials* are maintained here by name.
+Unnamed *partials* are treated as having the name *default*.
+So, for the `<template>` below,

     ```html
     <template name="template1">